keim-hs-esslingen/vdv-trias-xjc/README.md

 Make a target folder inside this directory.
 This is where the java classes will be put into.
+Omitting this step will let the `xjc` command fail.

 ```
 mkdir generated